Sum of Measures 1—5 (Total Package)

 |08B1 - Asian Development Bank||FJD319,896,612||USD145,170,000||

 (i) 15 April 2020, USD0.03 million announced by the ADB as part of the Strengthening Social Protection in the Pacific program.
-On July 24, additional USD0.05 million co-financing under the same program; (ii) April 24, USD0.11 million allocated by the ADB as additional funding to Fiji under the Regional Project on Developing the Pacific Health Sector; (iii) USD1.20 million under the TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases.
-As of 30 January 2021, this has now been increased to USD1.70 million; (iv) 5 June 2020, USD0.17 million in financing under the Pacific Economic Management, Phase 3 project; (v) July 15, USD100 million funding from the ADB under the Sustained Private Sector-Led Growth Reform Program, with another USD50 million of co-financing from the AIIB; (vi) July 24, USD0.07 million under the regional project, Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3); (vii) August 10, USD0.32 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (viii) August 12, USD0.11 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (ix) 2 October 2020, USD2 million under the COVID-19 Emergency Response Project; (x) 17 December 2020, USD0.35 million from the regional project, Supporting Recovery by Micro, Small and Medium-sized Enterprises in the Pacific from the Effects of the COVID-19 Pandemic; (xi) 12 March 2021, USD40 million through the Fiji Airways COVID-19 Emergency Liquidity Support Facility [update].
+On 24 July 2020, additional USD0.05 million co-financing under the same program; (ii) 24 April 2020, USD0.11 million allocated by the ADB as additional funding to Fiji under the Regional Project on Developing the Pacific Health Sector; (iii) USD1.20 million under the TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases.
+As of 30 January 2021, this has now been increased to USD1.70 million; (iv) 5 June 2020, USD0.17 million in financing under the Pacific Economic Management, Phase 3 project; (v) 15 July 2020, USD100 million funding from the ADB under the Sustained Private Sector-Led Growth Reform Program, with another USD50 million of co-financing from the AIIB; (vi) 24 July 2020, USD0.07 million under the regional project, Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3); (vii) 10 August 2020, USD0.32 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (viii) 12 August 2020, USD0.11 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (ix) 2 October 2020, USD2 million under the COVID-19 Emergency Response Project; (x) 17 December 2020, USD0.35 million from the regional project, Supporting Recovery by Micro, Small and Medium-sized Enterprises in the Pacific from the Effects of the COVID-19 Pandemic; (xi) 12 March 2021, USD40 million through the Fiji Airways COVID-19 Emergency Liquidity Support Facility [update].

 |08B2 - Other||FJD907,355,216||USD411,760,399||